Follow the steps below to apply for the Small Business Cashflow Scheme (SBCS). Applications are open until 31 December

 Once approved, you should receive your loan amount into the nominated bank account.
 A copy of the loan Contract will be in your myIR, within 5 working days.
 There will be no loan adjustments for any tax debt owed and the loan is not subject to income tax or GST.
 You may be able to claim deductions for expenditure funded by the loan.

 We’ll automatically notify Small Business Cashflow (loan) scheme (SBCS) borrowers ahead of key events, including:

-- when interest will start if the loan has not been repaid in full within the first year
+- when interest will start if the loan has not been repaid in full within 2 years

 - when regular loan instalment payments are about to start

 - if there's a potential risk of defaulting.

-Customers with myIR will receive these notifications in their myIR account.
-Customers with no myIR account will receive a letter.
+Customers will receive these notifications in their myIR account.
 Reminders and early warning notices will be sent to your tax agent if they are linked for SBCS.

-You must provide accurate information during the application process.
-False or misleading information, or getting any subsidy or payment you were not entitled to, may be subject to an investigation including for offences under the Crimes Act 1961 or the Tax Administration Act 1994.
+You must provide accurate information during the application and drawdown request processes.
+Providing false or misleading information or getting any subsidy or payment you were not entitled to may be subject to an investigation including for offences under the Crimes Act 1961 or the Tax Administration Act 1994.

 For advice on whether the SBCS is right for you, speak to your financial advisor or tax agent.
-You may also with to seek legal advice if you take out a loan.
+You may also wish to seek legal advice if you take out a loan.
 You may need to find out if you have to ask for your bank's (or another lender to your business or organisation) consent to take out the loan.

 We do not provide financial or legal advice.